-How to remember dreams
+How to remember dreams and improve dream recall

 Everyone dreams multiple times per night.
 On the average morning though, the majority of people can’t recall more than scraps, despite the fact that they dreamed vividly for a quarter of the time they slept.
 During eight hours of continuous sleep, that’s two hours of dreams lost down the ol’ memory hole.
 Why?

 Dreams are stored in short-term memory.
 If you don’t focus on remembering them as soon as you wake up—poof!
 They’re shuffled aside, still in your head but good as gone.